 Salary and Career Outlook

-Network administrators, for example, are expected to see a 12% job growth during 2012-2022, and systems analysts a 25% growth.
-Opportunities for database administrators should increase by 15%.
-The BLS job growth projection for programmers, however, indicates an increase in employment of only 8%, which is about average, and project managers are expected to see a slower-than-average growth rate from 2012-2022.
+Network administrators, for example, are expected to see 8% job growth during 2014-2024, and systems analysts 21% growth.
+Opportunities for database administrators should increase by 11%.
+The BLS job projection for programmers, however, indicates a decrease in employment of 8%, which is largely due to global outsourcing.